UoMResearchIT/whatsapp-scraper/README.md

 4. Choose the .csv you want to import,
 5. Set 'File Origin" to '--None--' (at the top of the list), 'Delimiter' to 'Comma', Data Type Detection to 'Based on entire dataset'
 6. Click 'Load'.
 The data will now be imported to the open worksheet.

+To import the data in to Excel 2016 -

+1. Open Excel,
+2. Click the 'Data' panel.
+3. Click 'New Query'
+4. Click 'From File', then 'From CSV'
+5. Choose the .csv you want to import,
+6. Set 'File Origin" to '--None--' (at the top of the list), 'Delimiter' to 'Comma', Data Type Detection to 'Based on entire dataset'
+7. Click 'Load'.
+The data will now be imported to the open worksheet.

 ### **Re-running the script in the future.**